 When it comes to new years, I’m noticing the word ‘resolutions’ less and less.
 Instead it’s all about ‘goals’ or ‘intentions’ – and I am totally down with that.

 It feels less restrictive.
 More achievable.
 And what’s not to love about that?

-I thought I would quickly jot dow my goals for 2017 here as an online reminder to myself and offer up a few tips for you to help you keep yours.
+I thought I would quickly jot dow my goals for this year here as an online reminder to myself and offer up a few tips for you to help you keep yours.

 If you have any similar goals – let me know in the comments, maybe we can support each other?

 A friend recently recommended I watch the documentary ‘Minimalism‘ on Netflix, so I did… and I loved it.
 It really resonated with me and the way I’ve been thinking lately.
 It cemented that for this year I want to be more intentional with what I buy, what I consume digitally and what I do in general.